-INSIDE : Even if you live in a Rental House, you can still make your home beautiful!
+INSIDE : Even if you live in a Rental House, you can still make your home beautiful with a fun bedroom design!
 Check out how to Personalize a Little Girl’s Bedroom with fun simple ideas.

 This post may contain affiliate links.
 See my full disclosure.

 In our previous home, my babies (a girl and a boy) shared a room.
 I loved having them together from the start and they enjoyed it too.
 However, in our rental home, I decided to make it work best for us now and our two young preschool aged children, so they now have their own rooms.